e-402/milanleplusbeau.github.io/README.md

 # milanleplusbeau.github.io
-Its just an site that I created to test what I can do with Github pages
+Its just a site that I created to test what I can do with Github pages